 Help For Those Clearing Out A Hoarder’s House

-Experienced and discrete decluttering specialists carrying out clearance of accumulated possessions, rubbish and clutter from the home of a hoarder whether deceased or still occupying a property in the most sensitive and private manner.
+Experienced and discrete decluttering and hoarded house clearance specialists carrying out the removal and disposal of accumulated possessions, rubbish and clutter from the home of a hoarder whether deceased or still occupying a property in the most sensitive and private manner.
 After many years of providing help for hoarder’s Avery Associates are specialists and the most experienced company in the UK when dealing with the clearance of properties, including gardens and outside areas which have become unusually full of hoarders collections and clutter, to the point that significant additional resources are required to clear and clean-out the property.
 This often arises as a result of compulsive hoarding, which may be a manifestation of obsessive-compulsive disorder, or OCD.

 The UK’s Leading Compulsive Hoarding Clearance Specialists

 If you have the task of clearing out a hoarders house and cleaning if the sufferer is still alive and living in the property, it may be you or a deceased relative, we are able to help.
 As team leader and company owner Jeffrey Avery is now one of the countries leading authorities in all matters relating to compulsive hoarding or hoarder clear out.
-Jeffrey Avery and Teresa Rickard are de-cluttering specialists and together Jeffrey and Teresa have worked all over the country having carried out numerous hoarded house clearances in London, Surrey as well as the home counties with numerous local authorities, private clients and law firms in many extreme and diverse cases of hoarding.
+Jeffrey Avery and Teresa Rickard are de-cluttering specialists and together Jeffrey and Teresa have worked all over the country having carried out numerous hoarded house clearances in London, Surrey and the home counties for numerous local authorities, private clients and law firms in many extreme and diverse cases of hoarding.
 We are the only company in the country that are able to offer hands on service, delivered with understanding, care for the sufferer, advice and support and above all total client discretion.